kh296/dawn-pytorch/README.md

 Installation of PyTorch may be performed
 [via a Slurm job](#21-installation-via-a-slurm-job) or [from the command line](#22-installation-from-the-command-line).
-As installation takes around an hour, the former is recommended
+As installation takes 30-60 minutes, the former is recommended

 ### 2.1 Installation via a Slurm job